tpyork/hgen-612/course-info/hgen-612_syllabus.md

 ## A Note on Participation
 Please note that regardless of lecture location your participation and attendance grade will not be assessed in the regular fashion.
 I am more interested that you are engaged with the class (e.g., during class and/or on Slack) and your assignments reflect attempts to innovate past what you were taught (i.e., coding creativity requires some degree of self-study).
-Lectures will likely not extend the entire time to avoid Zoom fatigue and we will strive to use our time in a way that we find is most beneficial for learning.
+Lectures will likely not extend the entire time and we will strive to use our time in a way that we find is most beneficial for learning.
 All I ask is that you reach out to me to discuss your circumstances if your in-person or remote learning experience is faltering.

 ## Course Description